petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 To enable semantic search in Liferay,

+1. Choose a trained model or create your own.
-1. Set up a sentence transformer provider and configure it in Liferay.
+1. Enable a sentence transformer provider and configure it in Liferay.
+1. Re-index the text embeddings.
-1. Create a search blueprint to perform a similarity search between the text embeddings representation of the search terms versus the text embeddings representation of the document text. query account for the dense vector field containing the text embedding that is the natural language representation of the words.
+1. Create a Search Blueprint to perform a similarity search between the vectorized search terms and documents.

+query account for the dense vector field containing the text embedding that is the natural language representation of the words.
 1. Create a search blueprint using the necessary Search Experiences elements.

 ```{important}
 You must re-index if ...
 ```

+### Choosing a Trained Model

+It should be mentioned somewhere that customers can use pretrained models or train/fine-tune their own.
+Fine tuning pretrained models is probably the easiest and fastest way to best possible experience (over training from scratch) but there are good pretrained models to start with.
+Hugging Face hub provides a big collection of pre-trained, domain specific models too2.
+This link should give some initial ideas for choosing a pretrained model https://www.sbert.net/docs/pretrained_models.html In development I actually used this model: sentence-transformers/msmarco-distilbert-base-dot-prod-v3.
+Maybe it could be here as an option of a good generic model

 ### Setting up a Sentence Transformer Provider